shiyegao/DDA/README.md

 + Adapt an image using a diffusion model.
 + Test using self-ensemble given image pairs.

+Here are some important concepts related to our project:

+- **Source**: The source refers to the natural, uncorrupted images, often considered the ground truth in our context.
+- **Target**: The target images are the ones that have been corrupted or altered in some way.
+- **Objective**: Our primary goal is to employ a diffusion model to adapt the target images back to the source domain.
+Importantly, we achieve this **without relying on any source images** during the adaptation process.
+The diffusion model itself is trained using the source images.

+Regarding the code structure:

+- ``image_adapt``: This section of our code directly aligns with our primary objective, where we work on adapting the target images to the source domain.

+- ``model_adapt``: On the other hand, the ``model_adapt`` portion is dedicated to evaluation purposes.
+It's essential to note that our ensemble mechanism combines only the target image with our adapted one.
+Importantly, it operates **independently of any source images**.

 ## File Structure

 The basic file structure is shown as follows: